 Recovery After a Motorcycle Accident

-One of the most difficult parts of any magnitude of motorcycle accident is the recovery and subsequent trust to get back on the bike.
-There can be chronic physical injuries that prohibit or change your riding style, and PTSD from crashes.
+One of the most difficult parts of a motorcycle accident is the recovery and subsequent confidence to get back on the bike.
+There can be chronic physical injuries that prohibit or change your riding style, and PTSD from the accident.
 To help you physical and emotional recovery:

 - Consult professionals for any injuries or emotional trauma you have.